cjus/node-neo4j-presentation/presentation/teleprompt.md

 # Graphs revealed.
 -------------------------------------
-Graph diagrams made their debut in a paper written by :Leonard Euler: ^,  a Swiss-born mathematician who is regarded as one of the most [prolific] mathematicians of all time.
+Graph diagrams made their debut in a paper written by :Leonard Euler: ^,  a Swiss-born mathematician who is regarded as the most [prolific] mathematician of all time.

 ---
 In 1735, from his home in Saint Petersburg,

-Euler turned his attention to a puzzle which was debated by the people of the nearby town of :Königsberg: - which is now the Russian city of :Kaliningrad:.
+Euler turned his attention to a problem debated by the people of the nearby town of :Königsberg: - which is now the Russian city of :Kaliningrad:.

 During a time of prosperity, the people of :Königsberg: [constructed] seven bridges ^ across the Pregel [River] to connect two islands to the surrounding landscape.